krzemienski/awesome-from-stars/README.md

 * [kodu-ai/claude-coder](https://github.com/kodu-ai/claude-coder): Kodu is an autonomous coding agent that lives in your IDE.
 It is a VSCode extension that can help you build your dream project step by step by leveraging the latest technologies in automated coding agents
 * [qdhenry/Claude-Command-Suite](https://github.com/qdhenry/Claude-Command-Suite): Professional slash commands for Claude Code that provide   structured workflows for software development tasks including   code review, feature creation, security auditing, and architectural analysis.
 * [possibilities/claude-composer](https://github.com/possibilities/claude-composer): None
+* [zilliztech/claude-context](https://github.com/zilliztech/claude-context): MCP for code search, build for Claude Code, Gemini CLI or any code agents.
+* [DavidWells/claude-dev-container](https://github.com/DavidWells/claude-dev-container): Run Claude Code in isolated dev container and remotely connect via vibetunnel
 * [Doriandarko/claude-engineer](https://github.com/Doriandarko/claude-engineer): Claude Engineer is an interactive command-line interface (CLI) that leverages the power of Anthropic's Claude-3.5-Sonnet model to assist with software development tasks.This framework enables Claude to generate and manage its own tools, continuously expanding its capabilities through conversation.
 Available both as a CLI and a modern web interface
-* [ruvnet/claude-flow](https://github.com/ruvnet/claude-flow): Claude-Flow v2.0.0 Alpha represents a revolutionary leap in AI-powered development orchestration.
+* [ruvnet/claude-flow](https://github.com/ruvnet/claude-flow): Claude-Flow v2.0.0 Alpha represents a leap in AI-powered development orchestration.
 Built from the ground up with enterprise-grade architecture, advanced swarm intelligence, and seamless Claude Code integration.
 * [decider/claude-hooks](https://github.com/decider/claude-hooks): Comprehensive hooks for Claude Code to enforce clean code practices and automate workflows
 * [claude-did-this/claude-hub](https://github.com/claude-did-this/claude-hub):   A webhook service that connects Claude Code to GitHub repositories, enabling AI-powered code assistance directly   through pull requests and issues.
 This integration allows Claude to analyze repositories, answer technical questions,    and help developers understand and improve their codebase through simple @mentions.
 * [Helmi/claude-simone](https://github.com/Helmi/claude-simone): A project management framework for AI-assisted development with Claude Code